IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 The application to be deployed is going to be MariaDB.

-First and as usual, let's create the namespace:
+First and as usual, let's create the namespace.
+__Important: replace 1 with you user number__
 ```
 user1:~$ oc new-project declarative-user1
 ```
-__Important: replace 1 with you user number__

 Now examine the different yaml files and its content.